WSCF/WSCF/README.md

 # WSCF #

 **WSCF** is a toolset that facilitates the development of web services using a contract first (specifically, a schema first) approach.
-This is the WCF version of the orginal [Web Services Contract First tool](http://www.thinktecture.com/WSCF).
+This is the WCF version of the original [Web Services Contract First tool](http://www.thinktecture.com/WSCF).

 ## Introduction ##